erfansoori/webNotes/README.md

-# notes
+# My Notes
-This repo will host notes and important chunks of code thet I might need remembering.
+This repo will host notes and important chunks of code thet I might need to remember.